 “Instagram” just has a ring to it; “Drop-Off-the-Film-and-Wait-a-Week-agram” does not.
 There was no such thing as instant gratification when it came to old-school photography.
-Unless, of course, you count Polaroids, but the film was so expensive it would take an entire month’s allowance.
+Unless you count Polaroids, of course, but the film was so expensive it would take an entire month’s allowance.
 And you still couldn’t guarantee you’d get a pic where your eyes weren’t closed.
 Not to mention, filters weren’t a thing.
 I’m glad I didn’t start getting wrinkles until some genius invented those.

 10. Pay without swiping.

 No use being impatient in the checkout lines back in the day, because everybody took forever.
 First, the cashier had to manually ring up every-damn-thing.
 Then the bar codes on the coupons had to be painstakingly entered number by number.
 Then our parents had to either write a check or count out the money.
 Maybe that’s why they started putting magazines in the checkout aisles — to keep us from dying of boredom.

 11. Wait until Saturday to watch cartoons.

 Kids these days will never know the joy of Saturday morning cartoons — or the agony of having to wait until then to get our animation fix.
 We couldn’t just turn on the TV and watch The Smurfs or He-Man and She-Ra at a moment’s notice.
 We had one day on the weekend to view our favorite cartoons.
 And if we missed out, tough luck.